Chadha-Bhavya/OOP-Financial-Manager-Project/README.md

 solely relying on adding lists within the `Earning` and `Expense` classes.
 This modification would enhance the cohesion of the  codebase, making it more modular and easier to comprehend.
 Currently, the responsibility of adding earnings/expenses and managing the associated lists rests solely with the `Earning` and `Expense` classes, resulting in a somewhat convoluted structure.
+I would also implement the Iterator Design Pattern to Iterate over the `Earning` and `Expense`.

 Furthermore, I would prioritize refactoring the `GUI` and `FinancialManagementSystem` (Console) class by eliminating repetitive code segments for improved readability and maintainability.
 By reducing redundancy